oboualla/MatchaV/README.md

 - **User Profile**: Users can create and edit their profiles, including personal information, interests, and profile pictures.
 - **Matching Algorithm**: Matcha uses a matching algorithm to suggest potential matches based on user preferences, such as age, location, and interests.
 - **Real-Time Notifications**: Users receive real-time notifications when they receive likes or messages from other users.
-- **Chat System**: Users can chat with their matches in real-time through a built-in chat system.
+- **Chat System**: Users can chat with their matches in real time through a built-in chat system.
 - **Geolocation**: Matcha utilizes geolocation to help users find matches in their vicinity.
 - **Report and Block**: Users can report and block other users for inappropriate behavior.
 - **History of Interactions**: Users can see a history of their interactions with other users, including likes and messages.